robcarver17/pysystemtrade/docs/backtesting.md

 PyYAML expert you can do other python objects like tuples, but it won't be pretty).

-You should respect the structure of the config with respect to nesting, as otherwise [the defaults](#defaults_how) won't be properly filled in.
+You should respect the structure of the default config with respect to nesting, as otherwise [the defaults](#defaults_how) won't be properly filled in.

 The section on [configuration options](#Configuration_options) explains what